Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Factor of Safety vs. Percent of Range (Toppling)

 You can see that the Factor of Safety is decreasing with the increase of Slope Face Dip (°) while it is increasing with the increase in Overall Base Inclination Dip (°).
-The effect of Slope Face Dip (°) on Factor of Safety is relatively higher than Overall Base Inclination Dip (°) since it has a relatively steeply changing curve on the Sensitivity plot.
+The effect of Slope Face Dip (°) on the Factor of Safety is relatively higher than Overall Base Inclination Dip (°) since it has a relatively steeply changing curve on the Sensitivity plot.

 • In the Sensitivity Analysis Input dialog, the From and To values can be user-defined.